Qualitative data is defined as the data that approximates and characterizes.

 For a market researcher, collecting qualitative data helps in answering questions like, who their customers are, what issues or problems they are facing, and where do they need to focus their attention, so problems or issues are resolved.

 Qualitative data is about the emotions or perceptions of people, what they feel.
 In quantitative data, these perceptions and emotions are documented.
-It helps market researcher understand the language their consumers speak.
-This, in turn, helps the researchers identify and deal with the problem effectively and efficiently.
+It helps the market researchers understand the language their consumers speak and deal with the problem effectively and efficiently.